-- 3. To maintain an overview of services provided by the territorial authority within the community. - To prepare an annual submission to the territorial authority for expenditure within the community. - 5.
+- 2. To consider and report on all matters referred to it by the territorial authority, or any matter of interest or concern to the Community Board. - 3.
+To maintain an overview of services provided by the territorial authority within the community. - 4.
+To prepare an annual submission to the territorial authority for expenditure within the community. - 5.
 To communicate with community organisations and special interest groups within the community. - 6.
 To undertake any other responsibilities that are delegated to it by the territorial authority.